-Weekly trips are organized by Jesse to both the grocery store at West Mall and that at the Long Circular Mall.
+Weekly trips are organized by Jesse to the grocery store at West Mall, that at the Long Circular Mall, and/or Price Smart at the Movie Town Mall.
 Time is provided to shop for both groceries and to visit the mall.
-Additional stops are made at specialty food stores.
-A Saturday morning trip is made to the market in Port of Spain.
+Additional stops are made at specialty food stores, hardware stores or marine supply stores.
+A morning trip can be made to the market in Port of Spain.
 The selection of local produce has to be seen to believed.

 The closest mall to the marinas is West Mall.
 It is a modern mall and hosts a variety of shops.
 A short Maxi-Taxi ride along the western main road.
 A little further along the road towards Port of Spain is Movie Town Mall.
 An excellent movie theater with reduced price tickets on Tuesdays.
 Price Smart (a big-box store) is located there as well.

 A Maxi ride also leads to Port of Spain.
 Being a fairly large city, Port of Spain has quite a few shopping options.
 The downtown area is full of all types of shops selling everything from local foods to souvenirs and clothing.
 The city is also home to a few open air markets selling crafts and local food items.
 For serious shoppers, Port of Spain also has several malls and shopping centers.
 Frederick Street is home to at least three malls, the Aboutique Mall, the Golden Door Plaza, and the Capital Plaza.
 Port of Spain's Henry Street has at least three malls as well, the Bradford City Mall, Time Plaza, and the Hadeed Center Mall.
 These two streets alone could keep shoppers happy for hours.

 Malls: Trincity Mall, Grand Bazaar (Chaguanas), C3 Centre (San Fernando), SouthPark Mall (San Fernando), and Gulf City (La Romaine).